pimthienngern/IGCSE_Biology_Finetuning/README.md

 # Stride101 IGCSE Biology Fine-Tuned AI Model

-This project showcases a fine-tuned language model designed to answer Edexcel IGCSE Biology questions, focused on Unit 2: Food Production.
-This includes fish farming, agriculture, eutrophication, greenhouse gases and more.
+This project showcases a fine-tuned language model designed to answer Edexcel IGCSE Biology questions, focused on Unit 2: Food Production and Ecology.
+This includes fish farming, ecosystem, eutrophication, greenhouse gases and more.

 ## Project Overview